thomasbertok/innerstorm/README.md

 # innerstorm

-SImple react based website for showcasing the music of innerstorm
+Simple React based website for showcasing the music of innerstorm.